cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/tcp-protection/index.md

 You may need to adjust the sensitivity thresholds of the ruleset in case of false positives or due to specific traffic patterns.

-To change the sensitivity thresholds, use Monitor mode, and add filter expressions, you must contact Cloudflare Support or your account team.
+To change the sensitivity thresholds, use Monitor mode, and add filter expressions, you must contact your account team.